Intel Core i5 is more than enough for mid-range systems, only get an Intel Core i7 for high-end systems with SLI GPU configurations.

 For most people, the answer would have to be no. Frankly, the only time when you should worry about bottlenecking is if the GPU you intend on getting is much newer than your current CPU, or when you are planning on getting multiple GPUs.

 Another useful site is The Bottlenecker.
-As with UserBenchmark, always take the site’s measurements with a pinch of salt, but you can clearly see that even the previous generation’s i5 models will barely bottleneck a GTX 1080 Ti i.e. the most powerful consumer graphics card currently available.
+As with UserBenchmark, always take the site’s measurements with a pinch of salt, but you can clearly see that even the previous generation’s i5 models will barely bottleneck a GTX 1080 Ti i.e. one of the most powerful consumer graphics card currently available.

 In the end, we can conclude that the Intel Core i7 models should be reserved for workstations and only for the most powerful gaming machines.
 Unless you plan on getting multiple high-end graphics cards to use in SLI, an i7 CPU is literally a waste of money that could have otherwise been spent on a more powerful GPU.